pconwell/scripts/servers.md

 Only the last two steps need to be repeated during reboots.

-## Set up Plex (Docker)
+## Docker

 1. Install Docker `$ wget -qO- https://get.docker.com/ | sh`
 2. Add user to docker group `$ sudo usermod -aG docker pconwell`
 3. Logout and back in
 4. Test docker instasll `$ docker run hello-world`

+### Plex (Docker)

-If everything looks good, now we can install the PMS Container.
-But first, we will need a ['plex claim' token](https://plex.tv/claim).
-Next:
+Before we begin, we will need a ['plex claim' token](https://plex.tv/claim).
+The token is only good for 5 minutes, so if the install process takes too long, generate a new token.

 1. `$ sudo docker pull plexinc/pms-docker`
 2. (Optional) Make a directory for plex config files `$ mkdir ~/.plex`, `$ mkdir ~/.plex/config`, `$ mkdir ~/.plex/transcode`
 3. Run the new container: